8 of Louisiana's Top Pick-Your-Own Farms

 2. Indian Village Harvest Farm

-Indian Village Harvest Farm in Calhoun is the only U-Pick strawberry farm and commercial strawberry operation in North Louisiana.
-Head over to pick fresh berries and enjoy other treats like chocolate dipped strawberries, strawberry ice cream, jams, jellies and fresh produce.
+Indian Village Harvest Farm in Calhoun is the only u-pick strawberry farm and commercial strawberry operation in North Louisiana.
+Head over to pick fresh berries and enjoy other treats like chocolate-dipped strawberries, strawberry ice cream, jams, jellies and other fresh produce.

 3. Landry-Poché Farm

 Founded in 1926, the family-run Landry-Poché Farm in Holden is in the heart of Louisiana’s strawberry farming region of Tangipahoa and Livingston parishes.
-Landry-Poché Farm is all about the community, hosting field trips for local students who, bucket in hand, can do some berry-picking for themselves.
+Landry-Poché Farm is all about the community, hosting field trips for local students to do some berry-picking for themselves.
 Out-of-towners are welcome to grab a bucket as well, and wander through the fields to find some of the freshest strawberries around.
-Landry-Poché Farm is home to the 2013 Strawberry Festival king, farm namesake Mark Landry.
+Landry-Poché Farm is the proud home of the 2013 Strawberry Festival king, farm namesake Mark Landry.

 4. Louisiana Herbs

-Located on the historic Breston Plantation in Riverton, Louisiana Herbs grows a wide array of organic herbs.
-Choose from traditional herbs, like sage, thyme and basil, to other plants like catnip, patchouli and stevia.
+Located on the historic Breston Plantation in Riverton, Louisiana Herbs grows a wide array of organic vegetation.
+Choose from traditional herbs, like sage, thyme and basil, or other plants like catnip, patchouli and stevia.
 Purchase fresh cut herbs or live plants to enhance your recipes.

 5. McCain’s Family Farm, L.L.C.

-McCain's Family Farm is located in the tiny town of Ringgold, in north Louisiana.
-Explore the five acres of blueberries, bucket in hand, and pick some of the plumpest blueberries you’ll find anywhere.
-The season begins in late May and continues through mid-July, which, fortunately for visitors, is a wonderful time weather-wise to visit the region.
-McCain’s family farm is open seven days a week during blueberry picking season.
-While you’re there, you can get more than blueberries — honey from bees that live on the farm is offered for sale.
+McCain's Family Farm is located in Ringgold, a small town in north Louisiana.
+Explore the five acres of blueberries, bucket in hand, and pick some of the plumpest you’ll ever find.
+The season begins in late May and continues through mid-July, a wonderful time weather-wise to visit the region.
+McCain’s Family Farm is open seven days a week during blueberry picking season.
+While you’re there, pick up fresh honey from the bees that live on the farm.

 6. Mrs. Heather's Farms